Greg Sandow asks two very interesting and provocative questions of classical music:

 If it seems like classical audiences are stuck on Mozart and Beethoven and unwilling to try anything new, there’s a good reason for that.
 The canonical masterpieces are full of memorable hooks.
 My toddler loves Beethoven because there are parts he can sing along with.
 We all might be more up for trying new things if there was more honey in there with the vinegar.
 If there were some hooks.
 Some tunes.
 A mainstream paying audience will happily subject itself to all kinds of avant-garde weirdness if you offer them strong, singable choruses.
 The Grateful Dead sold out stadiums for decades with atonal, arhythmic improvisation, because it came wrapped in hooks and grooves.
 And Andy Rivkin points out that “Revolution 9” is on one of the top-ten selling albums in history.

-Later on the thread, the same music school asks on the selling out point: it all depends on whether composers are naturally inclined to produce that kind of music, right?
-This assumes that composers would need to have their arms twisted to write more accessible music.
-But who even knows what composition students are naturally inclined to produce?
-I don’t think music schools are fostering much organic expression.
+Later on the thread, the same music school asked whether composers are naturally inclined to produce more popular styles of music, the implication being that we’d have to force them to write in a more accessible way.
+But why assume that composers would need to have their arms twisted to write music the rest of us would enjoy?
+Who even knows what composition students are naturally inclined to produce?
+I don’t think music schools are fostering much organic expression at the moment.
 It takes a lot of strong pressure to force people write 12-tone serialism or species counterpoint.
-Why not exert pressure on composers to write stuff that people might actually enjoy or find meaning in?
+Who knows what young composers might write in the absence of such pressure?
+I’d be inclined to find out.